 Absentee ballot requests should be returned to:

 Requests are taken year-round.
-Absentee ballots are available 46 days prior to a regularly scheduled election.
+Absentee ballots are available and will be mailed out beginning 46 days prior to a regularly scheduled election.

 Use the Absentee Ballot Lookup.

 Remember to request your absentee ballot at least 7 days before Election Day to allow yourself time to complete the absentee voting process.

 You can spoil your ballot until the close of business one week before Election Day.
 After that time, you cannot spoil your ballot.
 To spoil your ballot, contact Minneapolis Elections & Voter Services.
 Your options are to have a new ballot mailed, vote early in-person, or vote at your polling place on Election Day.

 If you are an active-duty uniformed service member (or the spouse or dependent of one) or a U.S. citizen living abroad permanently or temporarily, see the Minnesota Military and Overseas Voter Service for complete details on how to absentee vote.
 Be sure to allow plenty of time for this process.

 Now available, active-duty uniformed service members, eligible spouses and dependents of such members, and other U.S. citizens residing outside the U.S. may complete a special absentee ballot application online.
 This online service is available only to the identified eligible individuals who are able to provide an email address and an identification number from either a Minnesota-issued driver's license or Minnesota ID card, or the last four digits of their Social Security Number, or their U.S. Passport.